deroneriksson/python-wsi-preprocessing/docs/index.md

 Rather than applying a single transformation to all pixels in an image, adaptive histogram equalization applies transformations to local regions in an image.
-As a result, adaptive equalization allows contrast to be enhanced to different extents in different regions based on the regions' histograms.
+As a result, adaptive equalization allows contrast to be enhanced to different extents in different regions based on the regions' intensity histograms.
 For more information about adaptive equalization, please see [https://en.wikipedia.org/wiki/Adaptive_histogram_equalization](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization).